Mushroom Barley Soup

 - Place the dried mushrooms in a small bowl and cover them with the hot water.
 Let soak for 20 minutes.
 Remove the mushrooms, reserving the soaking liquid, and finely chop the soaked mushrooms.
 Return them to the soaking liquid.

 - Stir in the flour and stir for one minute until it blends into the mushrooms.
 Add broth and increase the heat to high.
-When the soup is simmering add the bay leaves, barley and dried mushrooms in their soaking liquid a to the soup.
+When the soup is simmering, add the bay leaves, barley, and dried mushrooms in their soaking liquid to the soup.
 Continue to simmer, uncovered, until the barley is tender, about 45 minutes, stirring from time to time.
 Add more water or broth if the soup is too thick.
 Check the seasonings towards the end and add salt and pepper if needed.

 - Serve hot, with scallions and parsley sprinkled on each serving if using.